rd--/blksc3/md/essay.md

 SchemeBricks belongs in the same family of block editors described here, which are drawings of trees and not graphs and therefore well suited to applicative languages such as Lisp, however the evaluation model is closer to the reactive model of Max.
-The lineage of block editors can be traced back at least to AgentSheets (Repenning 1993).
+The lineage of block editors can be traced back at least to AgentSheets [@Repenning1993a].
-Existing synthesis systems with extensive histories that are now additionaly compiled to Wasm include Csound (Yi 2018).
+Existing synthesis systems with extensive histories that are now additionaly compiled to Wasm include Csound [@Yi2018a].

 ## Future Research